 Arbitrage means utilizing price differences of a product that occur because the product is traded at different places or different points in time.
-In this context, the product is the capacity for scheduled power exchange between DK1 and DE, and the arbitrage potential arises due to price differences between the day-ahead market and the market used for countertrading.
+In the context of this impact assessment, the product is the capacity for scheduled power exchange between DK1 and DE, and the arbitrage potential arises due to price differences between the day-ahead market and the market used for countertrading.
 As an effect of arbitrage, the price difference between these markets is reduced, limiting the effect of the minimum capacities.